FeiYao-Edinburgh/FeiYao-Edinburgh.github.io/_pages/about.md

   - /about.html
 ---

-[Dr Yao](https://www.ed.ac.uk/geosciences/people/profile/?person=17187) is currently employed as a Research Scientist for National Centre for Earth Observation at the University of Edinburgh.
-He holds a PhD in Atmospheric and Environmental Science from the University of Edinburgh, a Master's degree in Geography (Urban and Regional Planning) from Peking University, and a Bachelor's degree in Geographical Information System from East China Normal University.
+[Dr Fei Yao](https://www.ed.ac.uk/geosciences/people/profile/?person=17187) is currently a Research Scientist at the National Centre for Earth Observation and the School of GeoSciences at the University of Edinburgh.
+His long-term research goal is to understand the processes that govern the observed variations in Earth's atmospheric composition and to investigate their implications for air quality, climate, and renewable energy.
+He has co-authored 19 publications in prestigious journals, including 9 as (co-)first and/or corresponding authors.

-The long-term goal of Dr Yao’s research is to utilize Earth observation data and state-of-science models to address critical research questions that at the same time are relevant to policy makers.
-At present, he is simultaneously focusing on: 1) Satellite remote sensing of atmospheric composition and 2) Global atmospheric chemistry and climate change as related to energy systems.
+Research Interests: 1) Socioeconomic drivers of atmospheric composition variations and their effects on energy, environment, and health; 2) Satellite remote sensing of atmospheric composition.

 [Download CV](https://feiyao-edinburgh.github.io/files/fyao_curriculum_vitae.pdf)<br/>
 <i>Last updated: 11 February, 2025</i>